NishantRathod/NishantRathod/README.md

 ---

 ## 👩‍💻 About Me
-- 3rd year Computer Science Engineering student with strong academic fundamentals
+- final year Computer Science Engineering student with strong academic fundamentals
 - Exploring multiple domains of computer science to build a solid technical foundation
 - Frontend web developer with experience in building **responsive user interfaces**
 - Experience working with **HTML, CSS, and JavaScript** for frontend development